Session 14/15Page 2/7 Topic introduction: Mapping your professional knowledge

 - What made you feel embarrassed or ashamed?

-- How did your view, behaviour and attitudes towards your parents change?
+- How did your view, behaviour and attitudes towards your parents/caregivers change?

 - Did you experience dilemmas between being loyal towards your parents and wanting to have an independent life?
 Please describe them.

-- As a conclusion: what was most challenging for you as a teenager?
+- What was most challenging for you as a teenager?

 Please write down these thoughts as your personal competences and experiences in helping your foster child.